inomotech-foss/beluga/README.md

 It's a Rust crate designed to serve as a wrapper for the official AWS IoT SDK.
 It simplifies the integration of AWS IoT functionality into your Rust applications by providing a convenient and idiomatic Rust interface.

+# TODO

+(just tracking this here for the time being)

+- use ci to check whether the bindings are correct (i.e. up-to-date and also they don't change depending on which platform they're generated on)
+- use ci to run tests on various platforms to ensure we can compile on and to all the supported targets
+- split up the beluga crate into parts basically like tokio and other crates do it (use feature flags to toggle features)
+- use the rust allocator as the default for aws

 # 🚀 Getting Started

 ## Install CMake